elgomatiae/muslim-space-app-ofjmxk/GOOGLE_SIGNIN_SETUP.md

 ## ✨ How It Works Now

-### Browser-Based OAuth Flow
+### Native iOS Google Sign-In Flow

-The app now uses **Supabase's OAuth flow** with `expo-web-browser`:
+The app now uses **native iOS Google Sign-In** with `@react-native-google-signin/google-signin`:

-1. When you click "Continue with Google", the app calls `supabase.auth.signInWithOAuth()`
+1. When you click "Continue with Google", the app calls `GoogleSignin.signIn()`
-2. Supabase generates a Google OAuth URL
-3. The app opens this URL in a browser window using `expo-web-browser`
+2. iOS shows the native Google Sign-In sheet (same as other iOS apps)
-4. You sign in with your Google account in the browser
+3. You sign in with your Google account
-5. Google redirects back to Supabase with an authorization code
+4. Google returns an ID token to the app
+5. The app sends the ID token to Supabase using `signInWithIdToken()`
-6. Supabase exchanges the code for a session token
+6. Supabase validates the token and creates a session
-7. The browser redirects back to your app with the session
-8. The app automatically detects the new session and signs you in
+7. You're signed in! 🎉

 ### Benefits

-- ✅ **No native configuration needed**: Works immediately after Supabase setup
+- ✅ **Native iOS experience**: Uses the same sign-in sheet as other iOS apps
-- ✅ **Cross-platform**: Works on iOS, Android, and Web
+- ✅ **Fast and seamless**: No browser redirects needed
-- ✅ **Secure**: Uses standard OAuth 2.0 flow
-- ✅ **Simple**: Only requires Web Client ID (no Android/iOS Client IDs)
-- ✅ **Familiar**: Users see the standard Google Sign-In page in a browser
+- ✅ **Secure**: Uses iOS's built-in Google Sign-In
+- ✅ **Works for both sign-in and sign-up**: New users are automatically created in Supabase
+- ✅ **User data saved**: All user data (emails, Iman Tracker stats) stored in Supabase

 ---

 ## 🎯 What's Working Now

-1. ✅ **Google Sign-In**: Users can sign in/up with Google via browser
+1. ✅ **Native iOS Google Sign-In**: Users can sign in/up with Google using native iOS sheet
 2. ✅ **Email/Password Auth**: Users can sign in/up with email and password
 3. ✅ **User Data Storage**: All emails, passwords, and Iman Tracker data stored in Supabase
 4. ✅ **Daily Verse**: Automatically resets every 24 hours from 100+ verses
 5. ✅ **Daily Hadith**: Automatically resets every 24 hours from 100+ hadiths
 6. ✅ **Prayer Tracking**: Prayer completion status saved to AsyncStorage
 7. ✅ **Profile Management**: Users can view and manage their profiles
+8. ✅ **Sign Out**: Users can sign out from both Google and Supabase

 ---

+## 🔄 For Android Support (Optional)

+If you want to add Android support later, you'll need to:

+1. Create an Android OAuth Client ID in Google Cloud Console
+2. Add the SHA-1 certificate fingerprint
+3. Update the `GoogleSignin.configure()` call to include `webClientId` for Android
+4. Test on an Android device

+---

-**Once you complete the Google Cloud Console setup and add the credentials to Supabase, the Google Sign-In will work perfectly!** 🚀
+**Once you complete the Google Cloud Console setup and add your iOS Client ID to the code, the native Google Sign-In will work perfectly on iOS!** 🚀

-The browser window will open automatically when you click "Continue with Google", allowing users to sign in with their device's Google accounts just like other apps.
+The native iOS sign-in sheet will appear automatically when you click "Continue with Google", providing the same seamless experience as other iOS apps.